 Cornwall is famed for its quaint little seaside towns and one of my favourites is Falmouth.
 It has the third largest natural harbour in the world and with the town located right next to the water, you are never far from a gorgeous sea view.
-Over the past few years Falmouth has become an increasingly fashionable place to be, with an arty cosmopolitan vibe that you wouldn’t usually expect a small town to possess.
-Allow me to take you on a little tour.
+Here are my top 5 recommendations for things to see and do in Falmouth.

-A large proportion of Falmouth’s high street comprises of boutique stores – from quirky vintage shops to craft shops and art galleries, making it an interesting shopping destination.
-There’s also a plethora of artisan shops selling locally produced Cornish products, which make perfect gifts to bring back from your travels.
+2. Go shopping.
+A large proportion of Falmouth’s high street comprises of boutique stores – from quirky vintage shops to art galleries.
+There’s also a plethora of artisan vendors selling locally produced Cornish products, which make perfect gifts to bring back from your travels.

 4. Go to the beach.
-If you’re not already sold on Falmouth, it has something else up it’s sleeve…its stunning beaches.
+If you’re not already sold on Falmouth, it has something else up its sleeve…its stunning beaches.
 Just a stone’s throw from the town is the golden sanded Gylly Beach where people come to swim, surf or sprawl out on the sand.
-There are few things better than a sea view and there are a whole host of seafront hotels and restaurants located right by Gylly beach.
+There are few things better than a sea view and there are a whole host of seafront hotels and restaurants located nearby.

-Falmouth is a place that has got it all: stunning beaches, high end restaurants and quirky shops.
+Falmouth is a place that has got it all – stunning beaches, high-end restaurants and quirky shops.
 It’s a truly quaint and relaxing place that tends to be a bit less busy than some of the other Cornish towns that attract in droves of tourists.
-If you are planning a Cornwall mini-break then Falmouth is well worth considering because on a sunny day it’s pretty hard to beat.
+If you are planning a Cornwall mini-break then Falmouth is well worth considering – on a sunny day it’s pretty hard to beat!